arthurbrenno/markovener/README.md

 ### Installation

 * Go to releases
-* Find engine.Chain-1.0-SNAPSHOT.jar
+* Find engine.Chain-1.0.1-ALPHA.jar
 * Download it.
-* Drag and drop into your project (at dependencies).
+* Drag and drop into your project (dependencies).

 ## Usage